See index to all the chapters for Putting Out the Planetary Fire

-After a year and half of tortoise negotiations, with the package getting ever smaller, with a slimmed down $550 billion over ten years infrastructure package being passed separately, with the climate deal being given up for dead several times, Manchin unexpectedly in August 2022 agreed to the Inflation Reduction Act (IRA).
+After a year and half of torturous negotiations, with the package getting ever smaller, a slimmed down infrastructure package of $550 billion over ten years passed separately, and the climate deal given up for dead several times, in August 2022, Manchin unexpectedly agreed to the Inflation Reduction Act (IRA).

-Manchin’s support for the deal was contingent on a separate federal permitting reform agreement that the Democrats would unveil in the fall and include in a government funding package.
-This includes expediting the 303-mile natural gas Mountain Valley pipeline running through West Virginia, Virginia, and North Carolina.
-While opposition from the climate movement caused Manchin and the Democrats to shelve the side deal in late September, it may come back.
+Manchin’s support for the deal was contingent on a separate federal permitting reform agreement that the Democrats unveiled later in the fall and included in a government funding package that included expediting the 303-mile natural gas Mountain Valley pipeline running through West Virginia, Virginia, and North Carolina.
+The opposition from the climate movement caused Manchin and the Democrats to shelve the side deal in late September, and then again in December.

 While the IRA was the biggest piece of ‘climate legislation’ ever passed in the U.S., by a wide margin, “it is still a far cry from the scale of public investment needed to contend with the magnitude of the crisis we face, and from what’s needed for a truly just and equitable transition to a world beyond fossil fuels.”